Graduate Research Fellows

 To be considered, applicants must be current University of Oregon students pursuing a master's degree or PhD, have obtained approval of their thesis or dissertation prospectus from their committee, and plan to remain enrolled at UO during the entire fellowship year.
 Graduate students from all disciplines, including the arts, are encouraged to apply.

 Graduate students interested in conducting research on Senator Morse as part of the Wayne Morse Monograph series will also be considered.
-If you are interested in this option, please email Wayne Morse Center codirector Daniel Tichenor at tichenor@uoregon.edu for instructions.
+If you are interested in this option, please email Wayne Morse Center Co-Director Daniel Tichenor at tichenor@uoregon.edu for instructions.

-The application deadline for the 2025-26 academic year is April 4, 2025, at 8pm.
+The application deadline for the 2025-26 academic year was April 4, 2025.

-Learn more and apply
+Learn more

 2024-25